 The campaign is also spreading in Russia, Sweden, Belgium, Korea, South Africa and China, among other places.

 This year, the campaign is also being awarded the Volvo Group Internal Safety Prize, something that Peter Kronberg, Safety Director for the Volvo Group, considers heartening news.

 “It’s been a really successful programme, designed in such a way that it has truly managed to inspire both adults and children,” he declares.

 The safety prize is awarded to employees or teams that have successfully contributed to improving safety for customers or – as in this case – for society as a whole.
 The prize is intended to inspire others and to reinforce the Group’s key value of safety.

 “It’s great that the initiative has become so widespread and that so many people have become so personally involved in it.
 Together, I really think that we will make a difference to children’s safety on the roads,” enthuses Volvo Trucks’ Sara Kuylenstierna, who, together with Beatrice Cardon of Volvo Group Belgium and Christina Eriksson of Volvo Trucks, did much of the groundwork and will be accepting the award on behalf of the “Stop, Look ,Wave” initiative.

 Want to know more about how the campaign works?
-Find the campaign material available for download in 10 languages here.
+Find the campaign material available for download here.